meteor-space/template-controller/README.md

     }
   },

+  // Events that the template can trigger is defined in trigger
+  trigger: {
+    customButtonEvent: 'button' // Triggered by calling this.trigger.customButtonEvent(optionalArguments);
+    customSpecialEvent: '.special' // Triggered by calling this.trigger.customSpecialEvent(optionalArguments);
+  }

   // These are added to the template instance but not exposed to the html
   private: {
     someProperty: 5,